buzzingpixel/craft-static/readme.md

 ### Cache Clearing via command line

 The cache can be cleared from the command line, but note that you must define the `cachePath` via custom config because `$_SERVER['DOCUMENT_ROOT']` is not defined when running on the console and you might end up deleting things on the server you didn't mean to.
+Create a file craft-static.php and put it in your config directory.
 You can use a config setting something like this:

 ```php
 <?php